is part of the Informa Markets Division of Informa PLC

 The District is IDS Vancouver’s popular cash and carry neighbourhood that features fresh collections of design products for the home.
 It is the marketplace for designers to show and sell to discerning consumers and industry insiders.

-For more details on pricing and available booth options, please contact firstname.lastname@example.org or 604-730-2063.
+For more details on pricing and available options, please contact email@example.com or 604-730-2063.
+Only two spots left!